karmab/nuages/README.md

 Usage
 ---------

-     default user is admin/admin if you used SQL sentences. if you re running django, use the superuser you created as part of the django deployment... access the /admin page to :
+     use the superuser you created as part of the django deployment... access the /admin page to :
 		*create local users
     		*create ldap user providers